Package 'midfieldr'

 Format

-data.table with 4616 rows and 6 columns keyed by student ID:
+data.table with 5812 rows and 12 columns keyed by student ID, term, course abbreviation, and course number.

 mcid